grafana/agent/docs/sources/flow/reference/components/otelcol.receiver.otlp.md

 forwards it to other `otelcol.*` components.

 > **NOTE**: `otelcol.receiver.otlp` is a wrapper over the upstream
 > OpenTelemetry Collector `otlp` receiver.
-Bug reports or feature requests may
+Bug reports or feature requests will
-> be redirected to the upstream repository.
+> be redirected to the upstream repository, if necessary.

 Multiple `otelcol.receiver.otlp` components can be specified by giving them different labels.